‘Survivor’ Castaways Wardog & Rick Devens Give Each Other Sultry Mud Massages

 — Surviving Tribal (@SurvivingTribal) April 25, 2019

-On fan admitted on Twitter said they weren’t really sure whether they enjoyed the mud massage or Ron calling Aurora a rice Nazi more.
+On fan admitted on Twitter said they weren’t really sure whether they enjoyed the mud massage, or Ron calling Aurora a rice Nazi more.

 Rick rubbing mud on Wardog Lol!!! #Survivor